alamyrjunior/alamyrjunior/README.md

 ## 🌟 Projects

-- **Robotize**: Providing RPA and chatbot solutions to streamline business processes and enhance productivity.
+- **Freela Pulse** Saas to provide the best freelacer jobs to freelancers based on their query search and sent direct throught whatsapp.
 (On hold)
-- **ChatPigeon**: An Ai Chatbot for businesses

 ## 💡 Future Plans